losandes/socket.io-mongodb/README.md

 ```

 ## Custom client
-You can pass in your own pubsub client (i.e. if you already have an instance of mubsub you wish to use), using the `pubsubClient` property of the options.
+You can inject your own pubsub client (i.e. if you already have an instance of mubsub you wish to use), using the `pubsubClient` property of the options.

 ```
 var io = require('socket.io')(3000),